 360° feedback can be vital in maintaining and nurturing high performing teams.
 Used predominantly in performance reviews, this type of feedback assesses a member of your team’s behaviours and skills.

-After delivering many 360-degree feedback coaching sessions for a client’s senior team over the last few weeks, it still overwhelms me.
+After facilitating many 360-degree feedback coaching sessions for a client’s senior team over the last few years, it still overwhelms me.
 The power of the feedback to raise peoples self-awareness and make them think about what they want to change about themselves, or not change in some cases is astounding.

 What is 360-degree feedback?